"We're gonna say no to subsidizing big oil and say yes to passing a Green New Deal."

 In a 2015 interview, Castro said that while he had concerns about the safety of fracking, he supported the practice as long as it is well regulated.
 "I believe that there is a utility to it and that it has a strong economic value, that natural gas is an important component of our energy future and at the same time keeping an open mind as research continues to come in," he said.

-- Climate change plays a prominent role in Castro's "People First Housing" plan, which includes a $200 billion green infrastructure fund that would go toward public transportation, electric vehicle charging stations, energy efficiency, upgrading the electricity grid and more.
+- Climate change also plays a prominent role in Castro's more detailed "People First Housing" plan, which includes a $200 billion green infrastructure fund that would go toward public transportation, electric vehicle charging stations, energy efficiency, upgrading the electricity grid and more.
 This would be part of an effort to "achieve net-zero global greenhouse gas emissions by 2050, reduce U.S. emissions to at least half of 2005 emissions levels by 2030, and meet the promise of the Green New Deal."

 - The housing plan also calls for zoning changes to increase housing density, boost public transportation use over personal vehicles and make new development more resilient to the effects of climate change.